unrealwork/axibase-collector/collections.md

 #### SCRIPT

-Executes a script located in `${COLLECTOR_HOME}/conf/scripts` directory and specified in `Command` field and reads lines from standard output.
+Executes a script specified in `Command` field and reads lines from standard output as list items.

 Only scripts in `${COLLECTOR_HOME}/conf/scripts` directory can be executed.

+`Command` field should start with script file name (absolute path not supported) and optional script arguments.

-The script should return list items separated by line break to stdout.
+The script should return list of items separated by line break to stdout.

-`Command` field should contain script name (absolute path is not necessary) and any script arguments.

 **Example**